 This is a strategy teachers can implement with the most challenging student in their classroom, which takes just two minutes and has been shown to improve student behavior by 85%.
 More resources include:View an Article on this Strategy

-A staff-student relationship can be defined as a caring connection between a youth and a school staff member that promotes healthy ongoing support.
-Effective staff-student relationships are formed through connectedness, availability, and communication with students.
-Positive relationships with staff, characterized by trust, respect and cooperation, have been shown to be a protective factor for students at-risk for failure by helping students build resiliency and self-regulation skills.
-This brief defines and outlines the components of staff-student relationships and discusses ways in which staff can build healthy relationships with students.
+A staff-student relationship can be defined as a caring connection between a youth and a school staff member.
+These relationships have been shown to be a protective factor for students at-risk for failure by helping them to build resiliency and self-regulation skills.

 This book explores the complexity of teacher-student relationships in secondary school settings, and how these relationships function for students and teachers in their learning and socio-emotional development.
 The relationships are discussed from both the teacher and student perspective, and topics include drawing appropriate boundaries, school-provided guidelines and guidance, formats for supporting teachers, a whole-school approach to working on students' emotional challenges, and relationships in after-school programs.View the Book Description